EvxLee/evxlee.github.io/_pages/about.md

 🔬 My interests are AI and Machine Learning

-🏀 Some of my hobbies include: Sports (Playing & Watching), Hiking, Traveling, and Eating new foods!
+🌟 Some of my hobbies include: 🏀 Basketball, Soccer, Hiking, Traveling, Video Games, Working Out, and Trying New Foods!
+Feel Free To Reach Out To Me

 Education
 ======